-- 5.7-inch QHD display
+- Confirmed: 5.7-inch QHD+ display

-- An 18:9 aspect ratio
+- Confirmed: ultra-wide 18:9 aspect ratio

 It's also apparently 30% less power hungry than the previous generation of LG QHD displays, as well as having smaller bezels, better touch performance, and being easier to view in direct sunlight.

 LG G6 camera and battery

-- A dual-lens camera
+- Confirmed: A dual-lens 13MP camera

-- A removable battery
+- A non-removable battery

 - Heat pipes to keep the battery cool

-It shouldn't be in any danger of overheating though, as LG has confirmed that it's using heat pipes to pull heat away from the battery and other core components, as well as putting the battery through rigorous tests to ensure its safety.
+It shouldn't be in any danger of overheating though, as LG that it's using heat pipes to pull heat away from the battery and other core components, as well as putting the battery through rigorous tests to ensure its safety.